adeari/DTable/README.md

             }>
         }
     },
+    # this generated from pagination, you dont have to add to json
     "pagination": <false || {
         "show_first_last": <true|false>,      # show first and last page
         "pages": <int>,                       # how many page shown in the pager, odd number